dangvandoan/cvat/site/content/en/docs/administration/advanced/installation_automatic_annotation.md

   - The number of GPU deployed functions will be limited to your GPU memory.
   - See [deploy_gpu.sh](https://github.com/openvinotoolkit/cvat/blob/develop/serverless/deploy_gpu.sh)
     script for more examples.
+  - For some models (namely [SiamMask](/docs/manual/advanced/ai-tools#trackers)) you need an [Nvidia driver](https://www.nvidia.com/en-us/drivers/unix/) version greater than or equal to 450.80.02.

   **Note for Windows users:**